Substitute Teacher (Key & Peele)

 "Substitute Teacher" is a segment of the sketch comedy television series Key & Peele.
 It first aired on Comedy Central on October 17, 2012, as part of "I'm Retired", the fourth episode of the series's second season.
 "Substitute Teacher" was directed by Peter Atencio and written by multiple writers, including the eponymous Keegan-Michael Key and Jordan Peele.
 In the segment, Mr. Garvey (Key) is the substitute teacher of a biology class.
 While taking roll, Garvey begins stating the names of students in the class and pronounces their names incorrectly.
 As each student corrects him, Garvey becomes progressively angrier.

-Upon being uploaded to YouTube, "Substitute Teacher" became a viral video; as of May 2025, the video has over 224 million views.
+Upon being uploaded to YouTube, "Substitute Teacher" became a viral video; as of April 2026, the video has over 230 million views.
 The sketch spurred a sequel, "Substitute Teacher Pt.
 2", as part of the first episode of the third season.
 In 2015, Deadline Hollywood reported that Paramount Pictures had purchased a pitch for a feature version of the sketch.
 Key reprised his role as Mr. Garvey in a November 2022 advertisement for Paramount+.
 Since its debut, "Substitute Teacher" has received positive reception and has been analyzed for its racial commentary and educational insight.

 Plot

 Mr. Garvey is a pugnacious and volatile former inner city teacher of twenty years and substitute teacher assigned to a predominantly white biology class.
 Garvey states each of the names on his attendance sheet, pronouncing each name incorrectly, including Jacqueline—pronounced as "Jay Quellin", Blake—pronounced as "Balakay", Denise—pronounced as "Dee-nice", and Aaron—pronounced as "A. A. Ron".
 Each student corrects Garvey, who refuses to accept that their names are legitimately pronounced in the way that they pronounce it; Garvey proclaims that he has his eye on Jacqueline, asks if Blake "want[s] to go to war", and breaks his clipboard while insisting that Denise say her name correctly.
 When Aaron corrects Garvey, he angrily sweeps everything off his table and chastises Aaron, before sending him to Principal O'Shaughnessy's office, whose name he mispronounces as "O'Shag-Hennessy".
-After Aaron leaves, Garvey continues the list with Timothy—pronounced as "Tim O. Thee", the only black student in the class, who does not correct him.
+After Aaron leaves, Garvey continues the list with Timothy—pronounced as "Tim O. Thee", the only black student in the class, who does not correct him, answering with PRE-sent, also mispronouncing the same way as Garvey.